ZSH64/lan/08-interview.md

 **Avi**

-The **front-facing layer** would be a load balancer.
+If it is an **internet-facing application** , The **front-facing layer** would be a load balancer.
 The request would hit the load balancer.
-Before, we would **require DNS names to be registered**.
+Before, we would require DNS names to be registered.
 Also, **requires enabling SSL and TLS for communication**.

 We could choose to **offload TLS on the load balancer** itself or in the application layer.